tier2tickets/Knowledge-Base/content/integration/repairshopr.rst

 1) Unregistered User
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To start you will need to set up a contact that uses the email address of “unregistered@helpdeskbuttons.com” for the purposes of catching any unregistered users.
+To start you will need to set up a Contact that uses the email address of “unregistered@helpdeskbuttons.com” for the purposes of catching any unregistered users.

 You can name the account whatever you want.
 In our system it’s “Mystery Human”.

-This can be a customer or a contact under a customer.
+This can be a Customer or a Contact under a Customer.

 Multiple Contacts per client
 """"""""""""""""""""""""""""""""""""""""""""""""""

-Note: This is no longer strictly necessary, but users will have to put in the email address of the customer instead of their own address.

-In case you don't have contacts enabled and you want individuals to be able to put in tickets, this is how you do it:
+In case you don't have Contacts enabled and you want individuals to be able to put in tickets, this is how you do it:

 Click Admin on the top bar